Margaritaville Lake Conroe

 We also took our time learning all the ins and outs of the property, like when the light was right in different areas and so on.
 We also got to make friends with key staff members so that later, if we got into a time crunch, they’d be eager to help and contribute to the project’s success.

-Our producer worked with the creatives, clients, and logistics team to schedule and firm up plans for week two — when the talent arrived — while other team members took photographs and explored the property’s different areas.
+Our producer worked with the creatives, clients, and logistics team to schedule and firm up plans for week two, for when the talent arrived.
+They were working while the other team members took photographs and explored the property’s different areas.
 It’s always easier to sort everything out while you’re on location.

 The second week was a huge success despite the weather delaying us for several days.
 We made it through our shot list smoothly, mostly because our styling team had been on-site for days before the talent arrived, prepping clothes and gathering feedback.